jaafarhawli/vote-chain/README.md

    ```sh
    git clone https://github.com/jaafarhawli/vote-chain.git
    ```
-2. Create a new ganache workspace and load the "blockchain" folder path inside "Truffle Projects" box
+2. Create a new ganache workspace and load the truffle-config.js file inside the blockchain folder inside "Truffle Projects" box
 3. Login/Create a metamask wallet.
 Add localhost network and import any account from your Ganache workspace into it
 4. Create a new "votechaindb" database at MongoDB compass
 5. Install NPM packages